-The CorSense® HRV finger sensor by Elite HRV gives you the validated accuracy of an ECG chest strap with the convenience of a finger sensor.
+The CorSense® HRV finger monitor gives you the validated accuracy of an ECG chest strap with the convenience of a finger sensor.

-The Polar H10 chest strap HR monitor is Polar’s newest and most accurate heart rate sensor.
+The Polar H10 chest strap HR monitor is a reliable and accurate heart rate sensor.

 Frequently Asked Questions

 What are requirements for compatibility?